 The Bank discharges Zakat (Alms) as per its Articles of Association.
-The Bank calculates Zakat based on the guidance of its Fatwa and Shari'ah Supervisory Board as follows:
+The Bank calculates Zakat based on the guidance of its Fatwa and Sharia Supervisory Board as follows:

-- · Zakat on shareholders' equity (except paid up capital) is discharged from the retained earnings. - Zakat is disbursed to Shari'ah channels through a committee formed by management. - Shareholders themselves are responsible to pay Zakat on their paid up capital.
+- Zakat on shareholders' equity (except paid up capital) is discharged from the retained earnings. - Zakat is disbursed to Sharia channels through a committee formed by management. - Shareholders themselves are responsible to pay Zakat on their paid up capital.

-Zakat on the general provision or on other reserves, if any, is calculated and discharged from the share of profit of the respective parties participating in the Mudaraba Pool.
+Zakat on the general provision or on other reserves, if any, is calculated and discharged from the share of profit of the respective participating in the Mudaraba Pool.

-v) New standards and interpretations effective after 01 January 2013
+v) New standards and interpretations effective after 01 January 2014